What happens when humankind makes a machine more intuitive and efficient than itself? A wake of anxiety ensues.

 The innovation of automation has fueled the fear of machines stealing jobs.
 Machines that can auto-populate information throughout multiple documents within seconds make manual input of details obsolete.
 A small law firm might ask why pay four secretaries to re-key the same information into a multitude of documents when it can be automated by a single software system for a less expensive cost?
 Automation makes secretarial and administrative work redundant and even extraneous.
 There is no avoiding the fact that computers will displace support staff and automate their work.
 However, backend staff doesn’t need to worry about technology killing them off.
 Instead, technology can be a means for them to upgrade their skills and hold a more complex position.

 If history can serve as our guide, advancements in technology can result in job creation.
 The Economist Special Report “Automation and Anxiety: Will Smarter Machines cause Mass Unemployment” states,

 Yet in the past technology has always ended up creating more jobs than it destroys.
 That is because of the way automation works in practice, explains David Autor, an economist at the Massachusetts Institute of Technology.
 Automating a particular task, so that it can be done more quickly or cheaply, increase the demand for human workers to do the other tasks around it that have not been automated.

-Automation rather than be positioned as a threat should be viewed as a means to empower business to take on more work and strategically devote themselves to areas of newfound growth.
+Automation, rather than positioned as a threat, should be viewed as a means to empower business to take on more work and strategically devote themselves to areas of newfound growth.
 Smart technology shouldn’t be seen as a competitor to an individual and his or her work.
 Instead, it should be used as a tool to complement the talents of humankind and allow them to expand their horizons.